TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/03_lesson/lesson.md

 ### 3. Lab

 * Have students finish up the time adding method.
-* Have students work on kanga roo lab.
+* Have students work on kangaroo lab.

 ### 4. Debrief